 But typographic design for the web goes beyond just readability.
 Page structure and content hierarchy should define which pieces of content go together.
 This trend relates back to definitive page composition but on a smaller scale related to headers and paragraphs.

 Although there are many examples out there, University of Washington’ website represents a brilliant understanding of structured typography.
 Page text is heavily contrasted against all backgrounds whether dark or light.
 Link hover effects are clearly noticeable and provide a soothing user experience.

 Moving beyond the homepage you’ll notice that inner page text is also crisp and vibrant.
 Text size is larger and uses plenty of line height for paragraph text.
 Page headings also stand out and define their hierarchy through CSS styles(H1, H2, etc).

-When dealing with a tome of content it's best to separate things into smaller pages rather than overwhelm visitors.
+When dealing with a tonne of content it’s best to separate things into smaller pages rather than overwhelm visitors.
 High content density is where a designer forces a large amount of content into areas of the page.
 This requires balance and a keen eye for white space in order to maintain readability.

 Too much content will be intimidating enough to send visitors running before they’ve even finished the first sentence.
 But when done properly this design trend can create a sense of natural order from a tempest of seemingly endless webpages.